-SEPP(AAQ)
+SEPP (AAQ)

+The SEPP(AAQ) sets out the environmental indicators and objectives for ambient air quality that seek to achieve or maintain environmental values in Victoria.
 The SEPP(AAQ) adopts the requirements of the National Environment Protection (Ambient Air Quality) Measure (Air NEPM) and its environmental quality objectives (EQOs) for CO, NO2, and particles (as PM10 and PM2.5).
 The SEPP(AAQ) EQOs apply to air quality within a region or sub-region considered to be representative of exposure of the general population in Victoria.
 These objectives have been adopted for the purposes of comparison with results from background/ neighbourhood monitoring stations for the West Gate Tunnel Project and are relevant to Station 1 (Yarraville Gardens).